10 Rustic Log Cabins That Will Make You Want To Sell Up Today

 Nestled at the foot of the Absaroka Mountain Range, the cabin has a covered deck area with seating that has views over the amazing surrounding landscape.

 Tiny Homes have become more and more popular over the last few years.

-Perhaps it is because they can be taken anywhere in the world, perhaps because of the relatively cheap cost to building a regular home or perhaps because they are a greener option and many are off grid.
+Perhaps it is because they can be taken anywhere in the world, perhaps because of the relatively cheap cost of building a regular home, or perhaps because they are a greener option and many are off-grid.

 Designed and built by SpiceBox, their vision was to create a functional easy to move home that was affordable and energy-efficient.

 They used reclaimed materials, a vintage RV stove, reclaimed barn roofing and passive solar-heating with the aim of making their home coexist with the environment.